rosneuro/rosneuro_visualizer/README.md

 rosneuro_visualizer depends on the following libraries:
 - Qt5 (available on ubuntu: qt5-default)
 - rtfilter (available on ubuntu: librtfilter-dev)
-- QCustomPlot 2 (available on ubuntu: https://www.qcustomplot.com/index.php/download)
+- QCustomPlot 2 (available on ubuntu: libqcustomplot-dev)

 ## Usage
 **neuroviz** is launched from the terminal as ROS package.
 Once the application opens, it is possible to select the reading topic from the GUI.